Gunnison–Crested Butte Regional Airport: Historical airline service

 Seasonal mainline jetliner service had arrived at the airport by early 1985 with Air Atlanta operating Boeing 727-100 service nonstop from Atlanta (ATL) on Saturdays while at this same time Frontier was operating Boeing 737-200 service nonstop from both Dallas/Fort Worth (DFW) and Houston Hobby Airport (HOU) on Saturdays and Sundays with Trans-Colorado Airlines operating Metroliner commuter propjets nonstop from Denver, Durango and Montrose.
+American Airlines also began seasonal jetliner service in December 1985 from Dallas, Chicago and Houston, and grabbed a decided edge on its domestic competitors by signing a 10-year contract to provide expanded service between Chicago and Gunnison.
 Five airlines were serving Gunnison by late 1989 including American Airlines with daily Boeing 727-200 service nonstop from both Dallas/Fort Worth (DFW) and Chicago O'Hare Airport (ORD), Continental Airlines with nonstop Boeing 727-200 service from Houston Intercontinental Airport (IAH) on Saturdays, Continental Express operated by Rocky Mountain Airways on a code sharing basis on behalf of Continental with Beechcraft 1900C commuter propjets nonstop from Denver, Delta Air Lines with nonstop Boeing 727-200 service from Salt Lake City (SLC) on Saturdays, and United Express operated by Aspen Airways on a code sharing basis on behalf of United Airlines with nonstop Convair 580 turboprop service from Denver and Montrose.
 By the fall of 1991, Continental Express was flying de Havilland Canada DHC-7 Dash 7 turboprops nonstop from Denver and Montrose in addition to its Beechcraft 1900C service.
 According to the Official Airline Guide (OAG), four airlines were serving the airport in early 1995 including American with daily nonstop Boeing 757-200 service from Dallas/Fort Worth (DFW) with this flight also providing daily direct one stop service from Philadelphia (PHL), Continental Express operating on a code sharing basis on behalf of Continental with Beechcraft 1900C commuter propjets nonstop from Denver, Delta with nonstop Boeing 757-200 service from Atlanta (ATL) operated several days a week, and United Express operated by Mesa Airlines on a code sharing basis on behalf of United with nonstop Beechcraft 1900C service from Denver.

 Facilities and aircraft

 Gunnison–Crested Butte Regional Airport covers 1600 acre and has two runways.
 The main runway, 6/24, has an asphalt pavement 9400 by 150 ft and is lighted during operational hours (0600-2230 MST).
 A second unpaved runway, 17/35, south of the main, is available to small aircraft in the summer; it has a turf and gravel surface 2981 by 150 ft and is unlighted and therefore open for daylight use only.

-In the year ending January 1, 2012, the airport had 7,632 aircraft operations, average 20 per day: 88% general aviation, 11% scheduled commercial, and 1% military.
-25 aircraft were then based at this airport: 84% single-engine and 16% multi-engine.
+In the year ending June 30, 2018, the airport had 8,717 aircraft operations, average 24 per day: 80% general aviation, 9% air taxi, 6% scheduled commercial, and 5% military.
+30 aircraft were then based at this airport: 23 single-engine 6 multi-engine, and 1 jet.